Healing through trauma-informed Breathwork

 Admin

 Thank you so much for this, truly.
 It’s incredibly affirming to hear that the article landed with you in such an honest way.
-At YOGI TIMES, we care deeply about making sure the content not only informs—but feels human, accessible, and rooted in real experience.
+We care deeply about making sure the content not only informs—but feels human, accessible, and rooted in real experience.

 Trauma-informed breathwork is such a nuanced practice, and you’re absolutely right: the pacing, the emotional depth, the nervous system support—it all matters.
 We’re grateful to be walking alongside readers like you who bring both curiosity and lived wisdom to the conversation.